opnfv/nfvbench/docs/testing/user/userguide/readme.rst

 - built-in loopback VNFs based on fast L2 or L3 forwarders running in VMs
 - configurable number of flows and service chains
 - configurable traffic direction (single or bi-directional)
+- can support optional VLAN tagging (dot1q) or VxLAN overlays

 NDR is the highest throughput achieved without dropping packets.